GLIMS-RGI/lake_terminating/README.md

    the join a `term_type` of 2 ("Lake-terminating").

-Contributors should then manually verify the collection of lake-terminating glaciers and assign lake-terminating relevance levels, based on the examples above and the following general criteria:
+Contributors should then manually verify the collection of lake-terminating glaciers and assign lake-terminating relevance categories, based on the examples and definitions above.

-- Lake-terminating level 1: >~50% of terminus is adjacent to lake; the lake(s) is definitely relevant for glacier mass loss and dynamics
-- Lake-terminating level 2: ~10 - ~50% of terminus is adjacent to lake; the lake(s) is probably relevant for glacier mass loss and dynamics
-- Lake-terminating level 3: <~10% of terminus is adjacent to lake, but there is some reason to think the lake is possibly dynamically relevant.
-- Not lake-terminating, level 0: The glacier is not lake-terminating; its terminus is almost exclusively in contact with land (or the ocean), or has a terminal water body that is so small as to seem inconsequential for its mass loss/dynamics
-- Supraglacial lakes (lakes forming entirely on top of glacier ice) should not to be considered unless they have coalesced into large water bodies than span the majority of the terminus
-- Lakes smaller than 0.01 km<sup>2</sup> should not be considered
-- Glaciers with terminus cut across by a stream should be labeled as Level 2 or 3 (see guidance under “ambiguous termini” above)
-- When in doubt whether the glacier is in contact with a lake or not, use level 3; if it seems more likely that the glacier is not in contact but you cannot verify from the utilized image or any other image source (e.g. because of clouds, snow cover, cast shadow), use the "not assigned" category (`term_type`=9)
-- Recall that a list of definitively not lake-terminating glacier (lake level = 0) is very useful in its own right

-> :warning: **We strongly urge contributors to use the 0 - 3 lake-terminating level categories defined above**, but will accept binary submissions ("lake-terminating"/"not lake-terminating") as well.
-If you are performing a binary lake-terminating classification, please consider the above-defined Levels 1 & 2 as “yes”, and **please make it clear in your contribution that you did a binary classification**.
+> :warning: **We strongly urge contributors to use the 0 - 3 lake-terminating categories defined above**, but will accept binary submissions ("lake-terminating"/"not lake-terminating") as well.
+If you are performing a binary lake-terminating classification, please consider the above-defined categories 3 & 2 as “yes”, and **please make it clear in your contribution that you did a binary classification**.

 ### Workflow without an existing lake inventory